AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 White hats are ethical hackers who are certified and have permission.
 They protect systems/organizations Gray hats are a mix.
 Illegally find vulnerabilities and access systems but do not exploit them.
 Usually notify owners for reward

+**What is a SOC?**
+A centralized unit focuses on monitoring, detecting, analyzing, and responding to threats

 **What is port scanning?**
 Sending packets to specific ports on a host and analyzing the response.
 Used to find what ports are open and receiving/sending data.